7.03.12 Johnstown – Severe Weather and Emergency Response

 - The Transportation Coordinator/designee will check temperature and humidity conditions each “workshop day”.

-- Individuals not transported in air conditioned vehicles will be encouraged to remain home with a predicted heat index of 88° (95° and 5% humidity, 90° and 25% humidity, 80° and 90% humidity).
-Park West will make arrangements to transport those who refuse to stay home by utilizing the facility air conditioned vehicles.
+- Individuals not transported in air-conditioned vehicles will be encouraged to remain home with a predicted heat index of 88° (95° and 5% humidity, 90° and 25% humidity, 80° and 90% humidity).
+Open Door will make arrangements to transport those who refuse to stay home by utilizing the company’s air-conditioned vehicles.

-- At a predicted heat index of 98° (95° & 35% humidity and 90° & 55% humidity) individuals will not be permitted to ride county buses to workshops.
-If individuals demand to attend day program, Park West will make every attempt to transport them to and from the program.
+- At a predicted heat index of 98° (95° & 35% humidity and 90° & 55% humidity), individuals will not be permitted to ride county buses to workshops.
+If individuals demand to attend the day program, Open Door will make every attempt to transport them to and from the program.